-The Checklist assessment used to take place in hospital, but that changed under new guidance in the revised edition of the National Framework for NHS Continuing Healthcare Funding and NHS–funded Nursing Care (October 2018) and still remains the position in the updated National Framework (July 2022).
+The Checklist assessment used to take place in hospital, but that changed under new guidance in the revised edition of the National Framework for NHS Continuing Healthcare Funding and NHS-funded Nursing Care (October 2018) and still remains the position in the updated National Framework (July 2022).

 How do I start the assessment process?

-If your relative is about to be discharged from hospital, ask your local Clinical Commissioning Group’s NHS Continuing Healthcare Department/Team to start the ball rolling and set up a Checklist assessment for your relative.
+If your relative is about to be discharged from hospital, ask your local ICB’s NHS Continuing Healthcare Department/Team to start set up a Checklist assessment for them.

-If they are going into a care home for the first time, you can ask the care home manager to arrange the Checklist assessment.
+If they are going into a care home for the first time, ask the Care Home Manager to arrange the Checklist assessment.

-If they are living in their own home, you can ask their GP, therapist, social worker, community or district nurse to set up the Checklist assessment with the NHS.
+If they are living in their own home, ask their GP, therapist, social worker, community or District Nurse to set up the Checklist assessment with the NHS.

 How does the NHS arrange the Checklist assessment?

-The CCG has a duty to carry out an assessment even if your relative is currently paying for their care out of private funds (self–funding).
+The ICB has a duty to carry out an assessment even if your relative is currently paying for their care out of private funds (self–funding).